mimiro-io/datahub/DOCUMENTATION.md

 - `fullsync` processes all entities in the source dataset

 > [!CAUTION]
-> Incremental updates can only be used on the /changes endpoint.
+> In jobs with an HttpDatasetSource, incremental updates can only be used on the /changes endpoint.

 It can make sense to transfer small incremental updates with high frequency, while also having a daily fullsync defined in the same job.